geraintpalmer/cm/chapters/session04.md

-b) Create the same four variables to correspond with your own name.
+b) Create the same three (or more if required) variables to correspond with your own name.